Doug Danger

-Doug "Danger" Senecal, born March 31, 1962, in Palmer, Massachusetts, is known as Doug Danger.
+Doug "Danger" Senecal (born March 31, 1962) is known as Doug Danger.
 He is an American motorcycle jumping world record holder and stunt performer and Stage 4 cancer survivor who lives in Oak Hill, Florida.

 Danger has set many records, including the Longest Motorcycle Jump, which was 251 feet over 42 cars.
 With that jump, he entered the Guinness Book of World Records in 1991.
 Danger also broke Evel Knievel's jump record over cars at The Legendary Buffalo Chip, Sturgis 75th Motorcycle Rally, Sturgis, South Dakota in 2015.

 On his motorcycle, Danger has jumped a jumbo jet from wingtip to wingtip, over school buses, tractor-trailers, cars, as well as through fire.
 He's also crashed, accumulating a total of 50 broken bones, a fractured skull, burns, and once suffered amnesia that lasted a year.

 Danger is sponsored by Vanson Leathers, Bell Helmets, and Mustang Seats.

 Although Danger still jumps, he is now a motivational speaker at elementary schools, high schools, community-service organizations and corporations.